-- Other structures coverage: Any other structures on your property would typically be covered under this coverage type.
+- Other structures coverage: Many detached structures on your property may be covered by this type of coverage.

-If your house burns down and you have $250,000 in dwelling coverage, your insurance would pay for up to $250,000 worth of rebuilding costs, minus any deductible you are responsible for.
+If your house burns down and you have $250,000 in dwelling coverage, your insurance would pay for up to $250,000 worth of rebuilding costs, minus your deductible.
 If you’re underinsured and the rebuild will cost $350,000, you would then have to pay $100,000 out-of-pocket for the difference, unless you have a coverage option such as extended or guaranteed replacement cost coverage that increases your dwelling coverage limit.

 Frequently asked questions

-You may be wondering how to protect your home from a wildfire.
-To protect your home from wildfires, you may want to create a fire-resistant “defensible space,” which is an area around your home which may include landscaping, gutters, roofing and windows.
+To help protect your home from wildfires, you may want to create a fire-resistant “defensible space,” which is an area around your home which may include landscaping, gutters, roofing and windows.
 Using non-flammable construction materials and tempered glass windows can help your home be more fire-resistant.
 You may want to clear your yard of debris, leaves and undergrowth and lay mulch to reduce the risk of wildfire enveloping your property.